Canon 80D vs Panasonic TZ100

 It is notable that the 80D has a hotshoe, while the TZ100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 80D and the TZ100 have been discontinued, but can regularly be found used on eBay.
+Both the 80D and the TZ100 have been discontinued, but can regularly be found used on ebay.
 The TZ100 was replaced by the Panasonic TZ200, while the 80D was followed by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 80D and TZ100 can be found, respectively, in the Canon 80D Manual (free pdf) or the online Panasonic TZ100 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 80D or the Panasonic TZ100 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.